 About

 I am a PhD candidate in the Department of Electrical and Computer Engineering at the University of Maryland, College Park, advised by Prof Prakash Narayan.
-My recent work has been on analyzing the tradeoff between sampling and lossy compression in random fields.
-I am also interested in quantum property testing and variational quantum algorithms.
+My recent work has been on shared information, a measure of mutual dependence among multiple random variables that has connections to data compression and information secrecy.
+I have explored applications of shared information to wireless networks and robot swarms.
+I have also applied insights from classical information theory to derive fundamental bounds on multiterminal quantum entanglement distillation.
+Previously, I have worked on analyzing the tradeoff between sampling and lossy compression in random fields.

 Before joining UMD, I obtained my BTech in Electrical Engineering from the Indian Institute of Technology, Kanpur in 2019.
 There I worked with Prof Adrish Banerjee on classical coding theory bounds in discrete metrics.
 I also spent a summer at CUHK, working with Prof Sidharth Jaggi on adversarial channels, and a semester working with Prof Rajat Mittal on quantum query complexity.